-Beginning July 1, 2021, households admitted to or moving to a new unit under the Term-Limited Assistance (TLA) Program must select a unit whose number of bedrooms is not greater than their voucher size.
+HACSB may require households admitted to or moving to a new unit under the Term-Limited Assistance (TLA) Program to select a unit whose number of bedrooms is not greater than their voucher size.
 For example, a family with a two-bedroom voucher may not lease a three-bedroom or larger unit.
 The intent of this component is to ensure that households choose a unit that is appropriately sized and affordable for their income situation.
-Over-housed families are also more costly to house than families in right-sized units.
+Overhoused families are also more costly to house than families in right-sized units.
+HACSB implemented this requirement in July 2021, but has withdrawn the requirement due to extreme scarcity of available housing units at this time.
+We anticipate that we will re-implement the requirement in the future.